 Best Women's Trail Bike

-The Juliana Furtado is a lively mid-travel trail mountain bike that boasts nimble and playful manners.
+The Juliana Joplin is a lively 29-inch trail mountain bike that boasts nimble and playful manners.
 The balanced and comfortable cockpit sets riders up in an effective position to grind uphill.
-The stiff gearing but calm suspension make for quick and efficient climbing.
-When aimed downhill, this playful 27.5-inch bike bounces and boosts its way down the trail.
-This bike responds well with minimal rider input.
-The Furtado has a defined speed limit on rougher terrain where it gets overwhelmed.
+The calm suspension makes for quick and efficient climbing.
+When aimed downhill, this short-travel bike punches way above its 110mm weight class.
+The Joplin has a defined speed limit on rougher terrain where it gets overwhelmed.
 This is a short-travel bike after all.
 This high-end performance doesn't come cheap.
 Juliana only makes carbon fiber frames and our test Joplin C R will cost you a fair amount, there are less expensive build kits available.
-The Joplin shares a frame with the Santa Cruz 5010.
+The Joplin shares a frame with the Santa Cruz Tallboy.

 Read Review: Juliana Joplin S Carbon C 2018